Investing in the stock market is one of the best ways to grow your savings over the long term.

 One popular type of investment trust is known as a real estate investment trust — or REIT.

 As the name implies, REITs invest in real estate.
-They’re a good way for people to put money into the real estate market, without having to pay huge sums of cash for the building.
+They’re a good way for people to put money into the real estate market, without having to pay huge sums to actually buy a property.

 📱 See the full list of REITs you can invest in with Freetrade.